 What are the best Business Class seats on Austrian Airlines’ B777s?

 The seats in the second cabin (row 8 to 10) are preferable since this cabin feels more intimate.

-The single best seats for solo travellers are the single seats (all of them are ‘throne seats’ on the B777).
+The single best seats for solo travelers are the single seats (all are ‘throne seats’ on the B777).

 Travel companions should go for the paired, middle seats, which all have direct aisle access.
-There are also paired window seats in rows 2, 4, 6 and 10, but here the passenger in the window seat will have to jump over their neighbour to get access to the aisle.
+There are also paired window seats in rows 2, 4, 6, and 10, but the passenger in the window seat will have to jump over their neighbor to access the aisle.

 What are the worst Business Class seats on Austrian Airlines’ B777S?

 I suggest avoiding the window seats in row 7 and 8 because of the proximity to the galley.